launchdarkly/terraform-provider-launchdarkly/website/docs/d/feature_flag.html.markdown

 - `variations` - List of nested blocks describing the variations associated with the feature flag.
 To learn more, read [Nested Variations Blocks](#nested-variations-blocks).

-- `default_on_variation` - The value of the variation served when the flag is on for new environments.
+- `defaults` - A map describing the index of the variation served when the flag is on for new environments.
+To learn more, read [Nested Defaults Blocks](#nested-defaults-blocks).

-- `default_off_variation` - The value of the variation served when the flag is off for new environments.

 - `description` - The feature flag's description.